netdevjamie/notesapp/README.md

 # notesapp
 Notes app for coding challenge utilizing React and WebApi

+Installation Instructions: Clone this repository, open solution with Visual Studio 2019 on Mac or Windows and run.

 Build a Notes App
 Acceptance Criteria:
 There should be a list of all notes.